Student Success Center

 Tuesday, April 5 – 10-10:45 a.m.

 Study Skills & Writing Help

-If you need help with study skills or writing a paper, the Student Services Center is the place to go!
-Call or stop by and they will set up time to assist you.
+If you need help with study skills or writing a paper, the Student Success Center is the place to go!
+Call or stop by and they will set up a time to assist you.

 Americans with Disabilities Act

 Alpena Community College policies and practices for admission, employment, and activities comply with requirements of Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, Section 504 of the Rehabilitation Act of 1973 as amended, the Age Discrimination Act of 1975, and Title II of the Americans with Disability Act of 1990; ACC does not discriminate on the basis of race, color, national origin, gender, age or disability.
 For more information, contact the Title IX, Section 504, the Age Discrimination Act and Title II coordinator: Carolyn Daoust, VLH 124, (989) 358-7211.